All the Young Dudes (fan fiction): Plot summary

 Several years later, (Note: In an epilogue titled Out of the Blue, released separately on AO3, and set after the events of Harry Potter and the Deathly Hallows where both Lupin and Black have been killed during the Second Wizarding War.) an older Grant meets Lupin's son, Teddy, and reminisces on his relationship with Lupin.

 Background

 "Wolfstar" is the paired-ship name between the Harry Potter characters Remus Lupin and Sirius Black.
-In 2011, David Thewlis, the actor for Lupin on screen, stated in an interview for Harry Potter and the Deathly Hallows – Part 1 that he was told by, Alfonso Cuarón – the director of Harry Potter and the Prisoner of Azkaban – "in the rehearsals, without J.K.
-Rowling's knowledge, that [Lupin] was, in fact, gay, so [he had] been playing the part like a gay man for quite a long time".
+In 2011, David Thewlis, the actor who played Lupin in the films, stated that he was told by Harry Potter and the Prisoner of Azkaban director Alfonso Cuarón "that [Lupin] was, in fact, gay, so [he had] been playing the part like a gay man for quite a long time".
 He added that after Lupin married Nymphadora Tonks, he "just saw it as a phase [Lupin must have] went through".
-Vanity Fair writer Joanna Robinson noted that aside from the 'phase' comment, "it’s easy to see how Lupin—a man who is haunted and ashamed of a deeply personal secret, in this case, being a werewolf—could translate to many readers as homosexual".
+Vanity Fair writer Joanna Robinson noted that aside from the 'phase' comment, "it's easy to see how Lupin—a man who is haunted and ashamed of a deeply personal secret, in this case, being a werewolf—could translate to many readers as homosexual".